Golden Retriever Age Calculator

 Golden Retriever Health Conditions#

-Symptoms: heart murmur, exercise intolerance, fainting during exercise, sudden death in severe cases
+Symptoms: heart murmur detected on examination, exercise intolerance, fainting or collapse during exertion, lethargy, difficulty breathing, sudden death (in severe cases)

 Elbow Dysplasia